 - The GPS of the driver’s car.
 If the GPS reading is accurate it can be used to identify the real speed the driver was driving at when the cop pulled him/her over; and

 - The road or area the driver was driving in.
-Some areas the driver can’t be charged, like the following example.
+Some areas the vehicle operator can’t be charged, like the following example.
 A school zone has signs stating that the speed limit is 35 miles per hour.
 But if argued properly to the judge that 35 miles per hour isn’t the legal limit for a school zone, it will lead to his honor to nullify the signs.
 The judge could rule the Commonwealth hadn’t met its duty of proving the speed limit and can dismiss this charge.

 If the driver can’t fully get rid of a reckless driving ticket there are some factors which may allow for a reduced sentence or a reduced charge.
 These include: